Total TimePrep: 30 min. + marinating Cook: 15 min.

 - 1-1/2 cups grated Romano cheese

-- In a large resealable plastic bag, combine sherry, oil, garlic and oregano.
-Add chicken; seal bag and turn to coat.
+- In a large bowl or dish, combine sherry, oil, garlic and oregano.
+Add chicken and turn to coat.
 Refrigerate 1 hour.

 - Drain chicken, discarding marinade.
 Heat a Dutch oven over medium-high heat.
 Add chicken in batches; cook and stir until no longer pink.
 Remove from pan.